-\section{INTRODUCTION}
+\section{Introduction}

-\IEEEPARstart{I}{n} the rapid evolution of artificial intelligence has led to significant breakthroughs in various domains, particularly with the advent of Large Language Models (LLMs) like GPT~\cite{radford2019language} and BERT~\cite{devlin2018bert}.
-These models have revolutionized the way machines understand and generate human language, enabling applications ranging from automated customer support to advanced natural language processing tasks~\cite{shanahan2023role,sun2024scieval}.
-Concurrently, there has been a growing interest in swarm intelligence, a field inspired by the collective behavior of decentralized, self-organized systems found in nature, such as ant colonies or bee swarms~\cite{warnat2021swarm}.
-Swarm intelligence leverages the simple rules followed by individual agents interacting locally with their environment to solve complex problems, a concept that is inherently robust and scalable~\cite{tang2023swarm}.
+The rapid evolution of artificial intelligence has led to significant breakthroughs across various domains, particularly with the advent of Large Language Models (LLMs) such as GPT~\cite{zheng2025review,radford2019language} and BERT~\cite{devlin2018bert,gardazi2025bert}.
+These models have revolutionized machine understanding and generation of human language, enabling applications ranging from automated customer support to advanced natural language processing tasks~\cite{shanahan2023role,sun2024scieval}.
+As LLMs continue to scale, the demand for decentralized, privacy-preserving training frameworks has grown, especially in sensitive domains like chemistry~\cite{zheng2025large}, healthcare~\cite{gallifant2025tripod}, education~\cite{raihan2025large}, and finance~\cite{jha2025does}, where data sharing is often constrained by legal and ethical considerations~\cite{lund2023chatgpt}.

-The convergence of LLMs with the principles of swarm intelligence introduces a novel approach to enhancing decentralized decision-making processes~\cite{alqahtani2023emergent}.
-By integrating these two technologies, it becomes possible to process and generate language-based data under the constraints of decentralized and privacy-preserving environments~\cite{lund2023chatgpt}.
-This integration is especially pertinent in scenarios where centralizing sensitive data is impractical or undesirable, such as in healthcare or financial services, where privacy concerns are paramount.

-Federated learning (FL) emerges as a critical enabler in this context.
-It allows for the collaborative training of LLMs across multiple decentralized nodes without the need to share their actual data~\cite{he2023three,zhang2023fedpetuning}.
-This approach not only preserves the privacy and security of the data but also harnesses the collective intelligence of the swarm.
-By distributing the learning process across numerous nodes, federated learning enhances the robustness and adaptability of the models, making them more resilient to attacks and capable of generalizing across diverse datasets~\cite{chai2024survey}.

-However, integrating LLMs with swarm principles in a federated setting introduces unique challenges.
-These include managing heterogeneous data sources, ensuring consistency in learning outcomes across diverse nodes, and developing efficient communication protocols that adhere to the lightweight nature of swarm agents.
-Addressing these challenges requires innovative solutions that balance the scalability and flexibility of swarm intelligence with the advanced processing capabilities of LLMs.
+Federated Learning (FL) has emerged as a promising paradigm that enables collaborative training of LLMs across multiple decentralized clients without transferring raw data~\cite{ye2024fedllm,he2023three,zhang2023fedpetuning}.
+This approach addresses key challenges related to data privacy~\cite{yazdinejad2024robust}, communication efficiency~\cite{deng2024communication}, and compliance with data protection regulations.
+FL-driven LLMs offer the potential to leverage diverse data sources while preserving individual user privacy, enhancing generalization, and ensuring robustness to data heterogeneity~\cite{chai2024survey,wang2024aggregation,huang2024federated}.